IBM/SalesEnablement-VMware-L3-draft/docs/VCFaaS/VCFaaS-mt/Operating-mt.md

     All of the steps described in this module **CAN** be completed by every user of the shared ITZ environment using VMware vCloud Director (VCD).
 However, in some instances, creating new resources (like networks) will be discouraged.

-    **If you opt to create a resource, please delete the resource before your ITZ reservation expires!** Doing so will reduce on going maintenance costs of the environment and help preserve the usability of the shared environment.
+    **If you opt to create a resource, please delete the resource before your ITZ reservation expires!** Doing so will reduce ongoing maintenance costs of the environment and help preserve the usability of the shared environment.

 1. Click the link below to open a browser to the IBM Cloud portal.